Research

 Cold landscapes

 Glacial and postglacial processes in high mountain and high latitude environments, including deglaciation chronology, cryogenic soil processes, glacioisostasy and fluvial-glacial interactions.
-Nowadays my focus is on reconstructing and understanding the earliest Plio-Pleistocene ice sheets.
+Nowadays my focus is on reconstructing and understanding Earth's earliest Plio-Pleistocene ice sheets.

 Glacially eroded plateau surfaces above 1400m, Jotunheimen, S-Norway.